oscal-compass/compliance-trestle/README.md

 ## Agentic Agile Authoring

-Agentic Agile Authoring is compliance authoring for OSCAL artifacts based on MCP Server and GenAI agentic solution with Human-in-the-Loop (HITL).
+Compliance authoring for OSCAL artifacts based on the OSCAL Compass MCP Server and a GenAI agentic solution with Human-in-the-Loop (HITL) by design, as authoring skills run inside your IDE (Claude Code, OpenCode).
 More information can be found [here](https://github.com/oscal-compass/agentic-agile-authoring).

 ## Agile Authoring